kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Prerequisites

-**Trish's practical checklist**: *"Don't worry if you don't have everything on this list.
-We'll help you get set up, and you can learn as you go."*
+**Glow's technical checklist**: *"Don't worry if you don't have everything on this list.
+We'll help you get set up, and you can learn as you go.
+The foundation is what matters."*

 - **Git** - Version control
 - **Clojure** - Core programming language